-Before diving into the lessons, be sure that you've downloaded Swift Playgrounds, Pages, and Keynote.
+Before diving into the lessons, make sure you've downloaded Swift Playgrounds, Pages and Keynote.
 Visit Teaching Code with Swift Playgrounds in the Apple Education Community to explore teaching and learning resources.

 The modules in this guide use different combinations of playgrounds.
 Here's what you'll need for each module: